Mineral Pools vs. Salt Water Pools

 Salt water pools have been all the rage over the last decade.
 We’ll show you why mineral pools gives them a run for their money.

-Salt water pools have become popular over the past ten years.
-The main reason for this is the belief that salt water is a healthier alternative to chlorine treated pools.
+Saltwater pools have become popular over the past ten years.
+The main reason is the belief that salt water is a healthier alternative to chlorine-treated pools.
 This is a myth.

-Salt water pools use a device called a salt chlorinator to convert salt in the water into liquid chlorine.
-In reality, salt water pools have the same amount of chlorine as pools treated with chlorine directly, which is typically 1ppm to 3ppm.
+Saltwater pools use a device called a salt chlorinator to convert salt in the water into liquid chlorine.
+They have the same amount of chlorine as pools treated with chlorine directly, typically 1 ppm to 3 ppm.

 Pool Ionizers release microscopic mineral ions into the water to assist in controlling bacteria and algae in pools and spas by augmenting the bactericidal and algicidal activity of primary disinfectants.
-This allows you to lower the chlorine concentration to 0.5ppm.
-According to Health Canada, ionized pools or ‘mineral pools’ are the only types of pool where you can safely reduce the chlorine concentration.
+This allows you to lower the chlorine concentration to 0.5 ppm.
+Health Canada says ionized pools or ‘mineral pools’ are the only pools where you can safely reduce the chlorine concentration.

 System Configurations